openstack-archive/nova-powervm/README.rst

 Since the tempest tests should be implementation agnostic, the existing tempest tests should be able to run against the PowerVM driver without issue.
-This blueprint does not foresee any changes based off this driver.

-Thorough unit tests will be created within the Nova project to validate specific functions within this driver implementation.
+Thorough unit tests exist within the project to validate specific functions within this implementation.

 Functional Tests
 ----------------

 A third party functional test environment will be created.
-It will monitor for incoming nova change sets.
+It monitors for incoming nova change sets.
 Once it detects a new change set, it will execute the existing lifecycle API tests.
 A non-gating vote (+1 or -1) will be provided with information provided (logs) based on the result.